rduerr/libre-metrics-client/README.md

 The Libre Metrics Service Client is a Java Client library that can be used to abstract the calling of the [Libre Metrics Service](https://github.com/nsidc/libre-metrics-service) directly, making it easier to incorporate metrics reporting in other Java projects

-This project is being released as partial fullfillment of an NSF award number ARC 0946625.
+This project is being released as partial fullfillment of NSF award number ARC 0946625 and NASA award number NNX10AE07A.
 This is non-working software and has not been previously distributed.
 All of the code references to internal networks and servers have been removed throughout the project.
 Any potential user will have to modify the source for their environemnt in order to use this code.
 License information is provided in the LICENSE.txt file.

 ## Compilation notes: